Chapter 3: The Human Factors

 No matter how thoroughly we investigate the origins of life, it is impossible to avoid the chicken-and-egg question.
 Did the template for life arrive in our solar system the same way heavy atoms were delivered – from beyond?
 That theory has a significant number of subscribers, and recent data from the Rosetta mission indicates at least some organic material may have originated outside the bounds of planet Earth ( The Rosetta Mission ).
 Alternatively, pre-existing rules defining where life might be allowed to form could have been just lying in wait for the right conditions.
 In other words, there was no requirement for the chicken to pre-exist the egg.
 But there is an unmistakeable message here; the RULES permitting creation of both chicken and egg must have existed long before presenting a paradox for philosophers.

 There are as many guesses as to what form life might take in other solar systems, as there are science-fiction writers.
 One proposition that will likely remain unchallenged is that the possibilities are endless.
-Life on all the planets, in all the galaxies, is driven by the same rules, so the diversity we see on planet Earth is merely a glimpse of what may happen elsewhere as a result of varying conditions, and chance.
+Life on all the planets, in all the galaxies, is driven by the same rules, so the diversity we see on planet Earth is merely a glimpse of what may happen elsewhere as a result of varying conditions and chance.

 So putting all these factors together really highlights what a delicate balance there is to create exactly the forms of life that we know about.
-Unfortunately, this does not offer any clues as to the possibilities for life beyond what we might imagine to be the norm.
-Given that essentially the same circumstances as we have here on Earth might exist in some far-flung corner of the Cosmos, it is interesting to contemplate whether or not the same lifeforms could have evolved.
-That's where the rules come into play because they exist absolutely uniformly throughout the space and time of our universe.
+Unfortunately, this does not offer any clues as to the possibilities for life beyond what we might imagine being the norm.
+Given that essentially the same circumstances as we have here on Earth might exist in some far-flung corner of the Cosmos, it is interesting to contemplate whether the same lifeforms could have evolved.
+That's where the rules come into play because they exist absolutely uniformly throughout the space and time of our Universe.
 It would be logical to argue that the same circumstances would produce similar outcomes, chaos theory notwithstanding.
-Given the untold billions of opportunities for life in the universe, it is quite conceivable that this experiment has already been repeated many times.
-Even given the endless opportunities for life out there, the probability of having exactly the same civilisation as we have today, is quite small.
+Given the untold billions of opportunities for life in the Universe, it is quite conceivable that this experiment has already been repeated many times.
+Even given the endless opportunities for life out there, the probability of having exactly the same civilization as we have today, is quite small.
 There has been a lot of chance variation in our history that could have led to a very different outcome.
 If the dinosaurs still roamed the Earth, would humans have the same population distribution as we currently do?
 Would we even have evolved at all, or would our progenitors have been eaten long before evolution had a chance to perform its party-trick?